mmoaay/Bamboots/README.md

 ### Create a form

-For business development, most of the reqeusts' headers are the same, so you can extend it only for once.
+For business development, most of the requests' headers are the same, so you can extend it only for once.

 ``` swift
 extension MBFormable {